+It can be scary getting honest about relapsing.
 The term relapse, simply put, means “to slip or fall back into a former worse state.”
 With that in mind it’s safe to say that no one relapses into a better state.
-Although some addicts and alcoholics that relapse will tell you they are happier to be back in their addiction.
-Only if that were true, then why did they seek help in the first place?
+With that being said, some relapsing alcoholic and addict individuals will tell you they are happier to be back in their addiction.
+But if that were true, then why did they seek help in the first place?
 No one that is recreationally using drugs and alcohol suddenly thinks, “I’m in trouble, I should get help,” if their addiction isn’t detrimentally damaging to themselves or those around them.
-When the addict and alcoholic honestly admits that they are powerless over alcohol, and that their lives had become unmanageable, they are literally taking the first step to getting sober.
+When the addict and alcoholic honestly admits that they are powerless over alcohol, and that their lives have become unmanageable, they are literally taking the first step to getting sober.

 According to addiction researcher and author Dr. Steven Melemis there are three stages to relapse:

 By using Dr. Melemis’ stages it’s apparent that the actual relapse of using happens way before the addict picks up a drug or the alcoholic gets drunk.
 So one would think that the behaviors that lead up to a relapse would be fairly easy to recognize.
 But that isn’t always so.